moosy/kosmos-cp1-toolchain/README.md

 after the CP1 is ready, because the script still waits for the rest of the data.

 kosmos_send.py filename.json
 ----------------------------

-The counter part of kosmos_recv.py.
+The counterpart of kosmos_recv.py.
 Sends a compatible .json file data to the CP1.
 After starting the script, press CAL on your CP1.

 This transfer is somewhat faster, because we control the transmission.
 If errors occur, try to increase the time_base - Parameter in the script.
 Mine works fine wirh 15, 33 is the original speed.

 kosmos_json_show.py filename.json